Part of the Climate Steps Politics page series.

 If allowed despite COVID, work with others to go door-to-door.
 In the U.S. at least, one can get a registered voter list from your precinct/county that provides the addresses of registered voters, so you then can independently go door-to-door, but if canvassing with others, you can bond/learn/have fun.
 If leading a walk, plan it at least 45 days ahead, recruit, and prepare maps, document your resources, and then the day of, take food for volunteers, and organize people in pairs – one speaker, one (good) data taker and navigator.
 Then afterwards analyze data plus send a TY note to your volunteers.
-When participating, gather your talking points (and pens), wear a COVID mask, wear identification, take a water bottle, wear walking shoes and sunscreen, then wash your hands, and knock.
+When participating, gather your talking points (and pens), wear a COVID mask, wear identification, take a water bottle, wear walking shoes and sunscreen, don’t forget to wash your hands, and then knock.
 Let people know what your concerns are and why you think your candidate will help find solutions.
 Afterwards, send a TY note to your team leader.
 The best times for walking are 4 – 7 pm weekdays, Sat 10 am – 5 pm, and Sundays 1 – 7 pm.

 Other things you can do include coordination, designing themes and signs, providing food for the volunteers, placing signs, fund-raising, talking to the media, joining the official planning committee, etc.4